-We have given you this factsheet because your child has been referred for a polysomnography (PSG) sleep study.
-It explains what a PSG sleep study is and what the test involves, so that you know what to expect and can help prepare your child.
+We have given you this factsheet because your child has been referred for a polysomnography (PSG) sleep study and a multiple sleep latency test (MSLT).
+It explains what a PSG sleep study and an MSLT are and what the tests involve, so that you know what to expect and can help prepare your child.
 We hope it will help to answer some of the questions you may have.
 If you have any further questions or concerns, please speak to a member of our team.